AudioKit/AudioKit/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Assign yourself to this task**
+AudioKit maintainers are not here to do your work for you, so if you can assign yourself to the feature request, that would be ideal.

 **Additional context**
 Add any other context or screenshots about the feature request here.